Building with CMake

 Overview

-Assuming that you have cloned the source repository and selected an appropriate release branch, the following instructions will walk you through the CMake and configuration and build process.
+Assuming that you have cloned the source repository and selected an appropriate release branch, the following instructions will walk you through the CMake configuration and build process.

 CMake is a cross-platform, open-source build system.
 CMake controls the compilation process using platform independent configuration files in order to generate Makefiles and workspaces that are native to the platform of choice.